xavihart/PIO/README.md

 - **(S2) Task-Centric Grounding**
   Refer to **where to act** based on a downstream goal:
-  - Recommendation (e.g., safest lane to keep a child safe)
+  - Recommendation (e.g., I am thirsty, point to something that can help)
   - Affordance (where to grasp / push / open)
   - Next-state prediction (where an object will move or should move)

 - **(S3) Visual Trace Prediction**
   Predict a **continuous trajectory** in the image to accomplish a task:
   - Draw a motion trace to open/close objects
-  - Indicate safe driving trajectories
-  - Represent complex action sequences

 ---